 It is shocking to see that during the second quarter of 2021, the number of victims put up on data leak websites increased by 47 percent compared to the first quarter of the year.
-Another investigation by CheckPoint found a 102 percent rise in ransomware attacks in 2021, with 29 attacks happening every week.
+In addition, another investigation by CheckPoint found a 102 percent rise in ransomware attacks in 2021, with 29 attacks every week.

 Ransomware attacks cause chaos by holding your data or systems hostage and stopping or slowing down your business continuity.
 The worst part is that you never know when a ransomware attack will hit your business.

-As mentioned above, malicious actors are always on the lookout for vulnerabilities to enter your organizational networks and systems to steal your data.
+As mentioned above, threat actors are always looking for vulnerabilities to enter your organizational networks and systems to steal your customer data.
 And in most cases, they use the weaknesses found in your third-party vendors’ cyber defenses to target your organization.

 But what if you get an advance alert about a looming ransomware attack beforehand?
-What if you could get a 360-degree view of the threat landscape and get control over the risks?
+What if you could get a 360-degree view of your risk exposure threat landscape and gain control over your data security risks?

-The good news is that with comprehensive vendor due diligence, you can rest assured that your business is protected against the ransomware risks emanating from your third parties or supply chain ecosystem.
+The good news is that with a comprehensive vendor due diligence process, you can rest assured that your business is protected against the information security risks emanating from your third parties or supply chain ecosystem.

 How Comprehensive Vendor Due Diligence Can Protect Your Business

 Counting on your third-party vendors to provide your business with critical products and services is the new norm in today’s digital world.
 Your suppliers help your business grow and stay competitive.
 But at the same time, they could expose your organization to all kinds of cyber threats, from phishing attacks to supply chain attacks.

-Third-party breaches, including ransomware attacks, are at their peak in 2021.
+Third-party data breaches, including ransomware attacks, peak in 2021.
 When cybercriminals manage to compromise one of your vendors, they could target your organization with ransomware and hijack your crucial data.
 This could be catastrophic for your business and supply chain ecosystem.
 It could also lead to legal and regulatory challenges for your business.

-Fortunately, comprehensive vendor due diligence could help shield your business from these risks.
+Fortunately, comprehensive vendor due diligence could help shield your business from cyberattacks.
 It allows you to conduct a thorough screening of your potential vendors before entering into a business relationship.
-By assessing your prospective partners, you will understand their security position and identify any possible risks they could pose to your organization.
+By assessing your prospective service providers, you will understand their security posture and identify any possible risks they could pose to your organization and your sensitive data.

 Best Practices for Vendor Relationship and Risk Management

-A robust vendor risk management and due diligence program can protect your entire supply chain from ransomware attacks.
+A robust Vendor Risk Management (VRM), due diligence, and cybersecurity program can protect your entire supply chain from ransomware attacks.
 Here’re the steps you can take to boost your vendor security:

 Vendor risk assessment is a crucial part of the vendor selection and onboarding process.
-It helps you identify and analyze the cybersecurity risks that your business can be exposed to when entering into a partnership with vendors.
+It helps you identify and analyze the cybersecurity risks your business can be exposed to when entering into a vendor partnership.
 It can also help you determine the budget and resources required to mitigate risks that may emanate from your third parties.

 But vendor risk assessment is not a one-off process.
 A robust risk assessment is, in fact, a continuous activity.
-Using a risk assessment framework and tools, you can continuously assess your vendors for new and evolving dangers throughout the business relationship.
+You can continuously assess your vendors for new and evolving dangers throughout the business relationship using a risk assessment framework and tools.

 Here’re the benefits of vendor risk assessment: